Key Takeaways

 Several keyboards now offer "private mode" that disables all cloud features and learning.
 When you're typing passwords, financial information, or confidential business data, you can toggle this mode on.
 The keyboard still functions but doesn't store or learn from that input.

-Data retention policies have gotten more transparent.
-Most providers now clearly state how long they keep your typing data (usually 30-90 days for learning purposes) and give you easy options to delete it.
+Data retention policies have gotten more transparent in 2026.
+Most providers now clearly state how long they keep your typing data (typically 30-90 days for learning purposes) and give you easy options to delete it instantly.
 Some don't store typing data at all, only aggregated statistics about language patterns.
+Zero-knowledge architecture is becoming more common, where even the service provider cannot access your actual text content.

 For enterprise users, there are business versions with additional security layers.
-These include compliance with GDPR, HIPAA, and other regulatory frameworks.
-IT departments can deploy these keyboards with centralized privacy controls.
+These include compliance with GDPR, HIPAA, SOC 2, and other regulatory frameworks.
+IT departments can deploy these keyboards with centralized privacy controls, audit logs, and data residency options that keep information within specific geographic regions.

 End-to-end encryption for cloud sync is becoming standard.
 If you use your keyboard across multiple devices, the synced data (learned words, custom shortcuts) is encrypted so even the provider can't read it.